FFmpeg/FFV1/ffv1.md

 `a...b` means any value starting from a to b, inclusive.

+### NumBytes

+NumBytes is a non-negative integer that expresses the size in 8-bit octets of particular FFV1 components such as the Configuration Record and Frame.
+FFV1 relies on its container to store the NumBytes values, see [the section on the `Mapping FFV1 into Containers`](#mapping-ffv1-into-containers).

 ### Bitstream functions

 #### remaining_bits_in_bitstream

-`remaining_bits_in_bitstream( )` means the count of remaining bits after the current position in the bitstream.
-It is computed from the NumBytes value multiplied by 8 minus the count of bits already read by the bitstream parser.
+`remaining_bits_in_bitstream( )` means the count of remaining bits after the current position in that bitstream component.
+It is computed from the NumBytes value multiplied by 8 minus the count of bits of that component already read by the bitstream parser.

 #### byte_aligned